 - A persistent volume (PV) can be mounted on a host in any way supported by the resource provider.
 Providers will have different capabilities and each PV’s access modes are set to the specific modes supported by that particular volume.
 For example, NFS can support multiple read/ write clients, but a specific NFS PV might be exported on the server as read-only.
 Each PV gets its own set of access modes describing that specific PV’s capabilities.
 Such as ReadWriteOnce, ReadOnlyMany, and ReadWriteMany.

 - For shared storage (e.g., NFS, Ceph, Gluster), the trick is to have the shared storage persistent volume (PV) register its group ID (gid) as an annotation on the PV resource.
 When the PV is claimed by the pod, the annotated gid will be added to the supplemental groups of the pod and give that pod access to the contents of the shared storage.

-- For block storage (e.g., EBS, GCE Persistent Disks, iSCSI), container platforms can use SELinux capabilities to secure the root of the mounted volume for non-privileged pods, making the mounted volume owned by, and only visible to, the container it is associated with.
+- For block storage (e.g., EBS, GCE Persistent Disks, iSCSI), container platforms can use SELinux capabilities to provide security for the root of the mounted volume for non-privileged pods, making the mounted volume owned by, and only visible to, the container it is associated with.

 Of course, you should take advantage of the security features available in your chosen storage solution.